triton-inference-server/server/docs/inference_protocols.md

   information about each output tensor.

-  Note that the [simple.cc](../src/simple.cc) example uses a std::promise to simply wait for the response, but sychronizing response handling in this way is not required.
+  Note that the [simple.cc](../src/simple.cc) example uses a std::promise to simply wait for the response, but synchronizing response handling in this way is not required.
 You can have multiple inference requests in flight at the same time and can issue inference requests from the same thread or from multiple different